 Winter Weather FAQs

-A. FMS-Grounds keeps laboratory management informed about road conditions and whether their personnel can keep the site’s roads, parking lots and sidewalks cleared of snow and ice.
+A. FAC-Grounds keeps laboratory management informed about road conditions and whether their personnel can keep the site’s roads, parking lots and sidewalks cleared of snow and ice.
 (Off-site conditions aren’t usually factored in, since those conditions can vary widely over just a few miles.)
-FMS-Grounds and laboratory management are also in contact with the National Weather Service Office and DuPage County Emergency Management.
+FAC-Grounds and laboratory management are also in contact with the National Weather Service and DuPage County Emergency Management.
 If conditions worsen to where laboratory management deems the site unsafe for travel, they will consult with the Argonne Site Office and recommend a course of action.

 Q. What about telecommuting or working from home?